etrupja/MathHelper.io/README.md

 7. Average - find the average of multiple numbers.
 8. WeightedAverage - finds the average using the weights of respective values

+# Area
+Square - A = s^2; where s = any side of the square
+Rectangle - where l = length and w = width Parallelogram - where b = base and h = height
+Triangle - where b = base and h = height
+Circle - where π= 3.14 and r = radius
+Trapezoid
+Sphere - where s= Surface area